Table of Contents

 Best Practices for Working with Kubernetes Deployments

-Deploying applications in Kubernetes can seem daunting at first, but following best practices can streamline the process and mitigate potential challenges.
+Deploying applications in Kubernetes can initially seem daunting, but following best practices can streamline the process and mitigate potential challenges.
+Always ensure Kubernetes security by implementing role-based access control (RBAC).
+You also try to keep Kubernetes secrets safe.

 Leverage Declarative Configuration